project-katara/katara-nasa/README.md

 - [WorldWindJs](https://github.com/WorldWindEarth/worldwindjs) - used for displaying the interactive 3D globe, which is a fork of an open-source planetary globe engine, the [Web WorldWind](https://worldwind.arc.nasa.gov/web/) platform.

+- [GeoServer](https://github.com/project-katara/geoserver) - the open source software GeoServer was used for building the layers of the 3D globe.

 - [Llama 2](https://huggingface.co/docs/transformers/main/model_doc/llama2) - llama 2 pretrained model, with average 7 billion parameters as a base, was used for building Katara LLM, however it was fine-tuned using NASA datasets and documents to answer Earth's water related questions.

 <div style="display:flex;justify-content:center;">